fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 For hexo 5.0+, you can try [hexo-math](https://github.com/hexojs/hexo-math) plugin to support more customization.
 ```

-Before you use [LaTeX](https://www.latex-project.org/help/documentation/) math typesetting, you should finish follow steps:
+If you want to use [LaTeX](https://www.latex-project.org/help/documentation/) math, you should finish follow steps:

 **1. **theme config****